 He paced in front of the cell door.
 ‘Try pressing harder, Miss Rae.’

-‘Stop dicking around and open the damn door already—’ the door swung under his weight and he sighed.
+He shook his head.
+‘Maybe confirm the Unlock in the middle of the freaking screen—’ the door swung under his weight and he sighed.
 ‘Thank you,’ he said on his way down the corridor.
 Latching her arm, he hurried past the panel to the doors keeping them in.
-‘However, we’re in a hurry.’
+‘However, we’re in a bit of a hurry.’

 She glanced at the fingers digging into her skin.